 Immigration status and removability is primarily the jurisdiction of the U.S. Immigration and Customs Enforcement (ICE), but several other federal agencies also have enforcement authority, including U.S. Customs and Border Protection, U.S. Citizenship and Immigration Services, as well as the Departments of State, Justice, and Labor.

 Do Sheriff’s deputies check citizenship status when responding to a call?

-What does a Sheriff’s deputy do if they learn they have an undocumented immigrant in custody?
+What does a Sheriff’s deputy do if they learn they have an illegal immigrant in custody?

-Does the jail ask about citizenship status when booking an inmate?
+Does the jail check citizenship status when booking an inmate?

 What is an ICE detainer?

 Under 8 C.F.R. § 287.7, an ICE detainer is a request, written by an ICE officer, asking that the jail maintain custody of an inmate past their local release date for a period not to exceed 48 hours.

 Why doesn’t the Sheriff’s Office honor ICE detainer requests?